 The violent attack in the U.S. Capitol was an attack on American democracy.
 It was the culmination of efforts by President Trump and his allies to overturn the results of the November election, fueled by repeated lies about widespread voter fraud.
 Had they been successful, these efforts would have disenfranchised millions of Americans, especially targeting Black and brown voters.

 While the insurrection failed to nullify the election, the United States nonetheless has faced years of mounting attempts to undermine fair and equal representation.
 Voter suppression efforts have become increasingly brazen, with recent laws in many states that make it unnecessarily hard to vote.
 Many Americans have grown disillusioned by a political system that undermines the will of voters through extreme gerrymandering and gives outsized influence to a tiny class of wealthy mega-donors.
 And the last four years have underscored the need for stronger guardrails that prevent abuses of presidential power.
 All of these dynamics point to the need for the comprehensive set of democracy reforms laid out in the For the People Act (H.R.
-1), coupled with the John Lewis Voting Rights Advancement Act.
+1 in the House of Representatives and S. 1 in the Senate), coupled with the John Lewis Voting Rights Advancement Act.

 After the insurrection at the Capitol last week, how would you describe the state of American democracy?